ClabEnergyProject/SEM-1.2/README.md

 Currently, the technologies considered in this release of SEM 1.2 are:

- 1. solar
+ 1. SOLAR
- 2. solar2
+ 2. SOLAR2
- 3. wind
+ 3. WIND
- 4. wind2
+ 4. WIND2
- 5. csp (conc solar)
+ 5. CSP (conc solar)
- 6. natgas
+ 6. NATGAS
- 7. natgas_ccs ( = natgas2 ? )
+ 7. NATGAS_CCS ( = natgas2 ? )
- 8. nuclear
+ 8. NUCLEAR
- 9. storage
+ 9. STORAGE
-10. storage2
+10. STORAGE2
-11. pgp (power to gas to power)
+11. PGP_STORAGE (power to gas to power, also )

+For a full list of input variables, it is best to look inside <Preprocess_Input.py>.

 <br>
 <b>=====  WISH LIST OF THINGS TO BE DONE ON THIS MODEL  =====</b>